Slow WiFi connection

 Internet advertised speeds are based upon a direct – primary connection to the modem.
-Actual wireless performance will vary, and depends on many factors, including interference with other wireless networks & devices, obstructions such as walls, doors, furniture, appliances that are between you and the wireless router.
-Follow our tips, how to improve your WiFi performance.
+The actual wireless performance will vary and depends on many factors, including interference with other wireless networks & devices, obstructions such as walls, doors, furniture, appliances that are between you and the wireless router.

 1. From time to time, reboot your modem